 What to do once your shed has been delivered

-The waterproofing preservative should then be applied annually or when rain starts to soak in to the structure instead of beading off like it does on a freshly polished car.
+Waterproofing preservative should then be applied annually or when rain starts to soak in to the structure instead of beading off like it does on a freshly polished car.
 The best time to give your shed its annual coat of preservative is towards the end of summer.
 This will help to give maximum protection during the harsh winter months.

 2 - Controlling damp and mould

 A garden shed is a single skinned timber structure that is sat outside in all weathers.
 Due to the driving winds and rains that we experience in Wales, it is inevitable that moisture will get in to the shed in some way shape or form whether it be from the wind blowing rain through joints or from condensation forming when the air in your shed is warmer that the air outside.

-Leaving the shed door open on dryer days will allow air to pass in and out of your shed and will allow any moisture that has managed to enter to safely evaporate away before it can cause any mould or damp issues.
+Leaving the shed door open on dryer days will allow air to pass in and out of your shed and will allow any moisture to safely evaporate away before it can cause any mould or damp issues.

 3 - Maintaining the roof